Aahmed-Hossain/e-commerce-app/README.md

 - [Screenshots](#screenshots)

 ## Features
+- Server Side Rendering(SSR) for All products Page and Client-Side Rendering (CSR) for all other pages.
 - **Admin** dashboard interface implemented after login with admin credentials
 - **Admin** able to add products and can see all the added products
 - **Admin** able to see all registered users.